jlazar89/Android-Location-Updates-MVVM/README.md

 ask Location permission
 - on Location Permission granted check if user has Location setting turned on
 - Once you are all set, then call ```fusedLocationClient.requestLocationUpdates()``` to get current updates
-- Plot the latlon on the map
+- Plot the latlong on the map